Health insurance mandate: History

-An individual mandate to purchase healthcare was initially proposed by the politically conservative Heritage Foundation in 1989 as an alternative to single-payer health care.
+An individual mandate to purchase healthcare was initially proposed by The Heritage Foundation in 1989 as an alternative to single-payer health care.

-Stuart Butler, an early supporter of the individual mandate at the Heritage Foundation, wrote:
+Stuart Butler, an early supporter of the individual mandate at The Heritage Foundation, wrote:

 The Heritage Foundation changed its position in 2011, calling the individual mandate unconstitutional.

 From its inception, the idea of an individual mandate was championed by Republican politicians as a free-market approach to health care reform.
-Supporters included Charles Grassley, Mitt Romney, and the late John Chafee.
+Supporters included Charles Grassley, Mitt Romney, and John Chafee.
 The individual mandate was felt to resonate with conservative principles of individual responsibility, and conservative groups recognized that the healthcare market was unique.

 In 1993, President Bill Clinton proposed a health care reform bill which included a mandate for employers to provide health insurance to all employees through a regulated marketplace of health maintenance organizations and an individual mandate.
 However, the Clinton plan failed amid concerns that it was overly complex or unrealistic, and in the face of an unprecedented barrage of negative advertising funded by politically conservative groups and the health insurance industry.
-At the time, Republican Senators proposed a bill that would have required individuals, and not employers, to buy insurance, as an alternative to Clinton's plan.
+At the time, Republican senators proposed a bill that would have required individuals, and not employers, to buy insurance, as an alternative to Clinton's plan.

 Hillary Clinton's plan in 2008 also included an individual mandate.